W. P. A. Soundarapandian Nadar: Social activism

 Invoking the ideologies of Periyar, he urged Nadars to advocate Self-Respect marriages and inter-caste dining.
 He was selected by Periyar as the president of the first self-respect conference held in 1929.
 It is also rumoured that he had provided financial support for the Anti-Hindi agitation of 1937-40.
 Acknowledging the agitation's popular support, Lord Erskine, the then Governor of Madras wrote to Viceroy Linlithgow in July 1938 that "Compulsory Hindi has been the cause of great trouble in this province and is certainly contrary to the wishes of the bulk of the population..."

-Social Reform
+Social reform

-Nadar also worked for the upliftment of Dalits, Tiyyas and for other social causes.
+Nadar also worked for the upliftment of Dalits and Tiyyas, and for other social causes.
 He succeeded in putting an end to the Kamudi punitive tax.